-All employees are expected to treat other colleagues, pupils and external contacts, such as parents/carers with dignity and respect.
+All employees must treat other colleagues, pupils and external contacts, such as parents/carers with dignity and respect.

-Staff are required to comply with the academies equality policies /single equality scheme in respect of colleagues, students and other contacts such as parents.
+Staff must comply with the academies equality policies /single equality scheme in respect of colleagues, students and other contacts such as parents.
 Unacceptable behaviour such as discrimination, bullying, harassment or intimidation will not be tolerated in academies.
 This includes physical and verbal abuse and use of inappropriate language, sarcasm or unprofessional behaviour with colleagues, pupils and parents.